Through the Blue

 — NAOUSSA —

 We prefer Naoussa over Parikia to avoid the hustle and heat of busy main ports.
-An enchanting old fishing harbour with resident ducks that totter along the waterfront, it’s one of the most well-photographed Parian neighbourhoods.
-Alive with smart boutiques, slick restaurants and impeccably hip cafe-bars, the magic of Naoussa’s nocturnal playground comes alive with the setting sun.
-Bathed in pink and gold, a stream of the fit and fashionable fill waterfront tables to order ceviche and champagne.
-All very inviting, but not particularly child-friendly.
+An enchanting old fishing harbour with resident ducks tottering along the waterfront, it’s one of the most well-photographed Parian neighbourhoods.
+Alive with smart boutiques (pop into Yiannis Sergakis for a well-earned treat), slick restaurants and impeccably hip cafe-bars, the magic of Naoussa’s nocturnal playground comes alive at sundown.
+Bathed in a warm glow of pink and gold, a stream of the fit and fashionable fill waterfront tables to order ceviche and champagne.
+Inviting, but not particularly child-friendly.
 Moving around is only possible in a single file, sideways shuffle between tightly-packed tables.
 And if kids roam away, there’s the fear they might have fallen off the harbour’s edge.
-For a more relaxed dining experience, head to Thalami in the sleepy fishing village of Ambelas a 10-minute drive out.
-Serving excellent seafood you can savour over sweeping sea views, this is Greek island dining at its best, where food and an easy ambience delight in equal measure.

 With crowded waterfronts, dining in Naoussa with children can be a challenge.